Eschryn/Fluxify/README.md

 var bot = new Bot("!", cfg)

-// the parameters to the command will be resolved from the configured service provider or (still in progress) from the command reader bot.Commands.Command("ping", (CommandContext ctx) => ctx.ReplyAsync("Pong!"));
+// the parameters to the command will be resolved from the configured service provider
+//   or (still in progress as of 0.1.0-preview) from the command reader bot.Commands.Command("ping", (CommandContext ctx) => ctx.ReplyAsync("Pong!"));

 bot.Commands.Command("hug", async (CommandContext ctx) => {